67:1 May God be gracious to us and bless us

 - Occasional Lecturer at Southeastern since 2005

-Mark Zook is best known for his role in pioneering a church planting movement among the Mouk tribal people of Papua New Guinea, as featured in the best-selling EE-Taow and EE-Taow, the Next Chapter.
+Mark Zook is best known for his role in pioneering a church planting movement among the Mouk tribal people of Papua New Guinea, as featured in the best-selling EE-Taow!
+The Mouk Story and The Next Chapter.
 Zook learned the previously unwritten Mouk language, developed an extensive Bible-teaching curriculum in the Mouk language and trained Mouk believers for the ministry which has been documented in the videos.
 After 14 years of overseas service, Zook returned to the United States where he is now a consultant in church planting and chronological Bible teaching.